 Why wouldn’t we fund it?

-Some assistive technology devices, such as respiratory equipment, are supplied with backup batteries for emergencies or to make them easier to carry on short trips.
-We may provide funding for batteries for some types of assistive technology, to support the operation of the equipment.
+Some assistive technology devices, such as respiratory equipment, are supplied with back-up batteries for emergencies or to make them easier to carry on short trips.

 Case example